microsoft/qsharp/katas/content/multi_qubit_gates/index.md

     "title": "CNOT Gate"
 })

-The first multi-qubit gate you're going to review is the $CNOT$ ("controlled NOT") gate.
+The first multi-qubit gate this kata introduces is the $CNOT$ ("controlled NOT") gate.
 The $CNOT$ gate is a two-qubit gate, with one qubit referred to as the **control** qubit, and the other qubit as the **target** qubit (usually the first qubit is the control, and the second qubit is the target).

 $CNOT$ acts as a conditional gate of sorts: if the control qubit is in state $\ket{1}$, it applies the $X$ gate to the target qubit, otherwise it does nothing.